Canhui/fabric-dbench/README.md

 ## 9. Experiment Results

 #### 9.1.
-Throughput and Latency of 1-Byte Transactions with Endorsing Policy "OR"
+Throughput and Latency of 1-Byte Transactions with Endorsing Policy "OR-10"

 All traffics go to only one orderer node, see "step5_4.sh"